kaaneneskpc/Cointy/README.md

 - 🎨 **Modern UI**: Beautiful Material Design 3 interface with smooth animations
 - 🌙 **Dark Mode**: Full dark mode support with system, light, and dark theme options
 - 💾 **Offline Support**: Local database for offline access to your portfolio
+- 📤 **Export Data**: Export portfolio and transactions to CSV or JSON

 ## ✨ Features